CoryLR/codewithcory/docs/index.md

   * Link: **[leonnoel.com/100devs](https://leonnoel.com/100devs/)**
 * **Resilient Coders**
   * See if you're eligible to apply to this highly selective and paid coding bootcamp (only available to certain cities): [resilientcoders.org/apply](https://www.resilientcoders.org/apply)
-  * PS: If you're able, consider [donating](https://resilientcoders.org/donate) to Resilient Coders, it's an amazing and impactful non-profit
+  * Note: I volunteer as a Mentor for this amazing and impactful non-profit.
+If you're able, consider [donating](https://resilientcoders.org/donate) to Resilient Coders!

+## About

+I started CodeWithCory.co to help teach my close friends about programming and post my personal recommendations for other places to keep learning.
+I've also started to add some of my personal tech writing under the Articles section.
+I hope it's helpful to you, dear reader, whoever you may be!

+-Cory

 <span data-debugging-output></span>